 This is not to be understood as a revengeful act intended to embarrass its victim, but just the opposite.

-We heap coals of fire upon someone by acting like a high priest and praying for them.
+Application: We heap coals of fire upon someone by acting as a high priest and praying for them.
 Where did the high priest minister?
 Before the altar of the Lord.
 We see it posted on Facebook to “pray for that person” but we don’t have a complete picture.
 As High Priest, we literally bring that person before the throne of Almighty God, standing before the altar with them in our hands and we ask for mercy for their error.
-We ask for grace for their sin.
+We ask for grace for their sins.
 Our prayers are the incense; the tiny cone-shaped herbs we set on fire that burn before the Lord God.

 We once lived in a gated community.
 When the gate would lift, a computerized voice would announce “access granted.”
 You are a priest unto the Lord, one privileged to access His presence with clean hands and a pure heart as an intercessor.
-Zechariah 3:7 and Hebrews 10:22 remind us that we have unfettered access to His presence.
+Zechariah 3:7 and Hebrews 10:22 remind us that we have unfettered access to God’s presence.

 You have a gold bar across your forehead reading “holy unto the Lord’ because you have been cleaned up and set apart for service (John 17:17).

 Jehoshaphat dismantled the high places (2 Chronicles 17:6) which is what we do as we heap coals of fire upon another’s thinking.
-We can dismantle (take apart, disassemble) drug addiction, wrong or unclear thinking by pulling some things down and removing pagan ideas.
+We can dismantle (take apart, disassemble) drug addiction, wrong or unclear thinking by pulling some things down in the spirit and removing pagan ideas.
 Heaping coals means burning up their wrong, pagan thinking in the fire of God.
 They are not judged, rather, they receive enlightenment into their incorrect belief system or inappropriate behavior.
-Their eyes are opened by Holy Spirit to see themselves from God’s perspective.
+Their eyes are opened by the Holy Spirit to see themselves from God’s perspective.